franzbu/EnhancedSpaces.spoon/README.md

 ```

 ### Same Window on More Than One mSpace
-By now we have covered the basics, but we haven't walked over the finish line yet.
-That being said, this section is mainly for advanced use cases, namely having 'the same window on more than one mSpace, also known as 'sticky windows'.
+This section is about having 'the same window on more than one mSpace, also known as 'sticky windows'.

 To unlock the full potential of mSpaces, it is helpful to understand the underlying philosophy: Each mSpace is a representation of your windows rather than just a space containing them - or, in other words, an mSpace can be understood as a set of symbolic links to a subset of your open windows.

 Due to this approach, you could, for instance, have two mSpaces with the same windows in different sizes and positions, or you can have the same Notes, Calendar, Finder or Safari window on two, three, or all your mSpaces.

-To create such a reference of a window on an additional mSpace, press the `ctrl-shift` modifiers and additionally press the key corresponding to the target mSpace, for instance, `3`.
+To create such a reference of a window on an additional mSpace via keyboard shortcut (you've already learnt how to do this via menu), press the `ctrl-shift` modifiers and additionally press the key corresponding to the target mSpace, for instance, `3`.

-As before, the below line represents the default modifiers, and you don't need to add it to your `init.lua` unless you want to apply changes:
+As before, the following line represents the default modifier keys, and you don't need to add it to your `init.lua` unless you want to apply changes:

 ```lua
   ...